Last updated 29th June 2020

-This guide aims to explain the details of implementing VMencrypt on the OVH Private Cloud, using a storage strategy using an external KMS (Key Management Server).
+This guide aims to explain the details of implementing VMencrypt on the OVHcloud Private Cloud, using a storage strategy using an external KMS (Key Management Server).

 - Have a Private Cloud offer.